jattoabdul/vanhack-cms/README.md

 Open your browser and enter `http://127.0.0.1:5000/api/v1/`

 ## App CLI Tool
-App comes with a small CLI tool to help generate commonly used utilities like `models`, `repositories`, `blueprints`, `controllers`, `tests` and `factories`
+This App was bootsrapped using [Vessel](https://github.com/jcobhams/vessel) and it comes with a small CLI tool to help generate commonly used utilities like `models`, `repositories`, `blueprints`, `controllers`, `tests` and `factories`

  Example: